 The first dataset used in this paper is the Survey of Manufacturing Firms (SMF) which is carried out every three years and covers a wide range of topics.
-We use three waves of the Survey (1998-2000; 2001-2003, 2004-2006); the sample of each wave consists of about 4,500-5,000 manufacturing firms and is stratified by geographical area, industry and firm size.2.
-All the firms with more than 500 employees are included; the sample is representative of small and medium firms either; micro-firms with less than 10 employees are not recorded.
+We use three waves of the Survey (1998-2000; 2001-2003, 2004-2006); the sample of each wave consists of about 4,500-5,000 manufacturing firms and is stratified by geographical area, industry and firm size.
+All firms with more than 500 employees are included; the sample is representative of small and medium firms either; micro-firms with less than 10 employees are not recorded. $^{4}$

 This dataset is useful for our purposes because it allows us to single out firms that are engaged in R&D activity.
 Specifically, the SMF contains information on R&D expenditures, whereas in many other dataset, collecting firms' balance sheets, R&D expenditures are often included in other items and could not be directly elicited.
 Some firms are interviewed in more than one wave: from the three waves we get 10,720 manufacturing firms.
-In the SMF survey some of the data are the same for the three-year period covered by the survey and therefore do not vary in the period.

-In order to have in the same dataset information about firms' innovative attitude and financial structure, above all the sources of funds which are one of the variables of interest in this paper, we merge, by using their fiscal code, these 10,720 manufacturing firms with those in Cerved, a dataset that collects balance sheets of all Italian corporations; only few firms (around 80) in the SMF survey cannot be found in the Cerved database.
+In order to have in the same dataset information on firms' innovative attitude and financial structure, above all the sources of funds which are one of the variables of interest in this paper, we merge, by using their fiscal code, these 10,720 manufacturing firms with those in Cerved, a dataset that collects balance sheets of all Italian corporations; only few firms (around 80) in the SMF survey cannot be found in the Cerved database.
 Data in Cerved are gathered since 1993.
 However, for the joint analysis of R&D indicators in SMF and financial data in Cerved only a sub-sample of these observations are considered; we focus on the period 1998-2006 for which we have data from the SMF survey.

-In the end the whole sample of firms used in the baseline estimation, after excluding firms with missing values on some variables, is made of 5,971 firms and 19,776 firm-year observations.
+In the end, after excluding firms with missing values on some variables used in the estimations, the sample of firms is made of 5,971 firms and 19,776 firm-year observations.
 However, as mentioned, we focus on high-tech firms, based on the OECD classification, whose sample is made of 1,776 firms and 6,138 firm-year observations.
-A larger or smaller number of firms and observations is considered in the estimations that include less or more regressors; specific indications are reported in the tables containing the estimations' results.
+A larger or smaller number of firms and observations is considered in the estimations that include fewer or more regressors; specific indications are reported in the tables containing the estimations' results.